-*** Be mindful that Bulgarian split squats are challenging and don’t require as much weight as regular squats.
-Do not attempt going heavy and at an extreme angle that you aren’t able to return to your starting position.
-You could really hurt yourself ***
+- Bulgarian split squats are challenging and don’t require a lot of weight.
+Avoid going heavy at this extreme angle because you may not be able to return to your starting position and hurt yourself

 Remember, whether you want to lose weight, tone your body, gain strength or size, all muscles must be trained.

 Lift, Burn more Fat, Get Stronger and Live Healthier!